Public-Health-Scotland/cancer-routes-to-diagnosis/README.md

 - `4_method_1st_detection` produces age-sex standardised incidence rates and ratios by route, year, cancer site and method of 1st detection.
 - `5_stage_at_diagnosis` produces age-sex standardised incidence rates and ratios by route, year, cancer site and stage at diagnosis.

+This analysis includes breast (females), cervical, colorectal, head and neck, lung, prostate, and upper GI cancers.
+You can view published data on brain cancer and leukaemias in Public Health Scotland's [Cancer Incidence publication](https://publichealthscotland.scot/publications/cancer-incidence-in-scotland/cancer-incidence-in-scotland-to-december-2021/).

 If you have any questions about this analysis or wish further information please contact [calum.purdie@phs.scot](mailto:calum.purdie@phs.scot)